-Now almost two years old, the PlayStation 4 is really getting into its stride now and is well on its way to becoming one of the most successful games consoles of all time.
+Getting ready to celebrate its two-year anniversary in November, the PlayStation 4 is really getting into its stride now and is well on its way to becoming one of the most successful games consoles of all time.

-That's a huge number which is even more impressive when you consider it's around double the number of Xbox One consoles that have sold in the same time period.
+That's a huge number which is even more impressive when you consider it's almost double the number of Xbox One consoles that have sold in the same time period.
 The sales gap is growing every day, too, despite Microsoft's price cuts to bring parity to the dual.

 Things certainly don't look like turning round for the PS4 either.

 Sony has recently redesigned the console for the CUH-1200 model, with a less power-hungry PSU and quieter operation as well as a fully matte-black design.

 Unless you go for one of Darth Vader's own PS4s anyway...

 With more graphical power than the Xbox One, 32 times more system memory than the PS3 and a firm focus on pure gaming experiences rather than media might, the PS4 has established itself as the console to beat of this generation.

 It's a games console built by gamers for gamers and won the hearts and minds of many from the word go, with lots of prospective next-genners left feeling alienated by some of Microsoft's bizarre policies and choices for the Xbox One – many of which were reversed as a result of a backlash.

 What's more, the PS4 is now available online for less than £300, which is about the same price as Microsoft's Xbox One bundle without Kinect.
 It doesn't come with the PlayStation Camera but this can be bought separately for £39 if you really want one.

 We don't think it's necessary, but we'll get to that.